 Now I Lay Me Down To Sleep

 Over the years, I've photographed a number of infant bereavement portraits.
 These sessions are always heart-wrenching but are such a blessing for parents who would otherwise have absolutely no portraits of their child.
-I began volunteering for this organization in 2008, and at one time was an area coordinator (liaison + dispatch for local volunteers).
-I've stepped back from both those volunteer roles and am presently active as a digital retouch artist for the organization.
+I have volunteered for this organization from time to time since 2008, and at one time was an area coordinator (liaison + dispatch for local volunteers).
 Learn more about Now I Lay Me Down To Sleep.

 One More Moment

 One More Moment is a nonprofit charity based in Ann Arbor that works with local donors and supporters to give late stage cancer warriors their “one more moment” together.
 We've donated event coverage and certificates for portrait sessions to past events.